couchbaselabs/ToDoLite-iOS/tutorial.md

-# Couchbase Connect Mobile Workshop iOS
+# Couchbase Mobile Day Workshop iOS

-In this workshop, you will learn how to use Couchbase Lite along with Sync Gateway to build a ToDos app with offline-first capabilities and access control rules for sharing documents with other users.
+In this workshop, you will learn how to use Couchbase Lite along with Sync Gateway using a ToDos app with offline-first capabilities and access control rules for sharing documents with other users.

-This document will guide you through the steps to build the application and know all the tips and tricks to building apps with a great look and feel using Couchbase Mobile.
+This document will guide you through the steps to build the application using Couchbase Mobile.

 ## 30 minutes: Couchbase Mobile Presentation